If you're on a phone or computer all day, this wrist stretch can help.

 These sensations were sometimes too much to bear and they were extremely disruptive to my quality of life.
 This went on for many months.

-Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.
+Get life-changing self-care ideas and 25% off my award-winning books when you register for the Nourish Note newsletter.

 These symptoms, I learned, were caused by carpal tunnel syndrome, and for me, it was just the beginning.

 At one point, I considered wrist surgery.
-That’s how much the pain and numbness impacted my everyday life.
+That’s how much the pain and numbness impacted my life.

-I researched ways to help relieve my symptoms, and yoga (not surprising) was one of them.
+I researched ways to help relieve my symptoms, and yoga (not surprisingly) was one of them.
 I wore wrist braces at night (still do) because the angles my wrists would get into under my pillow were contributing to the tingling.
 I became super mindful of the position of my wrists when I was writing, texting, holding a glass of water and exercising.
 Basically, I was becoming more aware of how I was using my wrists throughout the day.

 I managed my symptoms really well for a while.
 But they returned full-force during my pregnancies and every time I gave birth.
 All of those familiar sensations I had thought were a thing of the past returned.